vskrachkov/challange/README.md

   ```
   ./manage.py createsuperuser
   ```
-  Then you will must answer on some questions.
+  After that answer some questions.

 #### Load initial data into your db
   Execute following command: